rvdkooy/rvdkooy.github.io/_posts/16-08-2016-writing-your-own-viewframework.md

 Well, for more than a year now I've been working on a large project where I decided to use ReactJs for building the web frontend.
 Building and composing the UI with components that will rerender when state changes with ReactJS is a great paradigm and it turned out to be a very good choice for us.

-So, I really wanted to know how all of this worked and after analyzing their source code on github (that was not easy to grasp btw), I decided to build a similar thing by myself to truly understand the concept.
+So, I really wanted to know how all of this worked and aftere analyzing their source code on github (that was not easy to grasp btw), I decided to build a similar thing by myself to truly understand the concept.

 I named my view framework 'Reren' and after several tries, I now have a 'version' that contains the basic building blocks for creating and composing components that can have its own state and rerenders when it changes with the help of my own virtual DOM.